-Increased Lipogenesis (fat synthesis)
+Fructose Stimulates Lipogenesis (fat synthesis)

-blood (Parks EJ.
+Diets that are high in carbohydrates (defined as >55% of energy intake coming from carbs) tend to increase triglyceride levels in the blood (Parks EJ.
 2001).
-Note that this action occurs regardless of the type of carbohydrate ingested, but the process of lipogenesis (ie., the synthesis of fat cells) can be as much as 2-fold greater after consuming fructose than after consuming glucose (Krilanovich NJ.
+This action occurs after consuming refined, starchy carbs as well as after consuming sugar and/or HFCS.
+But the process of lipogenesis (ie., the synthesis of fat cells) can be as much as 2-fold greater after consuming fructose than after consuming glucose (Krilanovich NJ.
 2004) (Parks EJ, et al. 2008) (Stanhope KL, et al. 2008).

 "...ingestion of large quantities of fructose has profound metabolic consequences because it bypasses the regulatory step catalyzed by phosphofructokinase.
 This allows fructose to flood the pathways in the liver, leading to enhanced fatty acid synthesis, increased esterification of fatty acids, and increased VLDL secretion, which may raise serum triacylglycerols and ultimately raise LDL cholesterol concentrations."

-Translation?: Fructose stimulates fat synthesis in the liver and worsens the lipid profile in the bloodstream.
-Both actions are not good for your health.
+Translation: Fructose stimulates fat synthesis in the liver and worsens the lipid profile in the bloodstream.
+Both actions are not good for your health!

-Elevated Uric Acid
+Fructose Causes Elevated Uric Acid Levels

-Then, in 2007, the Florida nephrologists reported that fructose -- but not glucose -- accelerated the progression of kidney disease (Gersch MS, et al. 2007).
-However, up to this point, all of this research was conducted in rats.
+Starting in late 2005, nephrologists at the University of Florida began reporting that fructose can increase blood levels of uric acid (Nakagawa T, et al. 2005) (Nakagawa T, et al. 2006).
+Elevations in uric acid can lead to kidney stones.
+Then, they reported that fructose -- but not glucose -- accelerated the progression of kidney disease (Gersch MS, et al. 2007).
+Though, up to this point, all of this research was conducted in rats.